 Believe it or not, this fresh peach tart can be made in one bowl and with just 2 peaches.
 When peaches are in season, grab a couple and a bowl and let’s make this super easy peach tart…

-A one bowl, 2 peach, get in the kitchen and leave 20 minutes later, still can make your afternoon plans kind of tart. (insert a little happy dance here)
+A one bowl, 2 peaches, get in the kitchen and leave 20 minutes later, still can make your afternoon plans kind of tart. (insert a little happy dance here).

 This peach tart is an adaptation from one of my new favorite cookbooks, One Bowl Baking.
 It’s a game changer kind of cookbook.
 Like this S’mores Chocolate Cake that I made from this book in about 5 minutes.
 Yeah, five whole minutes from scratch.